pektin/jam/docs/tutorial/basics/formatprinting.rst

 Formatted print
 ###############

-Using quotations "" with puts() will allow for standard string formatting to occur.
-By default, a new line character ``/n`` is added at the end of every string
+Using quotations ``" "`` with puts() will allow for standard string formatting to occur.
+By default, a new line character ``/n`` is added at the end of every string.

+The following control characters are supported.

 ======== ============================
 Sequence Meaning